flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 ```

 The other classes/enums included in the app-facing interface are typically exported from the
 platform interface.
-Data classes being a good example of a class that is exported.
+A Data class being a good example of a class that is exported.

 ### Platform Interface

 Code location: `lib/src/platform_interface/`.

-This declares an interface that each platform must implement to be supported by the
+This declares an interface that each platform must implement to be supported by the app-facing
-app-facing interface.
+interface.

 The design of the platform interface should prioritize:
 * Minimizing the chances of needing a breaking change when adding a new feature.